apache/celix/documents/cmake_commands/README.md

 - FILENAME: The filename of the bundle file, without extension.
 Default is <bundle_target_name>.
 Together with the BUILD_TYPE, this will result in a filename like "bundle_target_name_Debug.zip
 - PRIVATE_LIBRARIES: private libraries to be included in the bundle.
 Specified libraries are added to the "Private-Library" manifest statement and added in the root of the bundle. libraries can be cmake library targets or absolute paths to existing libraries.
 - HEADERS: Additional headers values that are appended to the bundle manifest.
+- DO_NOT_CONFIGURE_SYMBOL_VISIBILITY: By default the bundle library will be build with symbol visibility configuration preset set to hidden.
+This can be disabled by providing this option.

 ## celix_bundle_private_libs
 Add libraries to a bundle.